 The golden triangle is constructed by drawing a line from one corner of the screen to the opposite corner.
 From this line draw perpendicular lines towards the other remaining corners.
 You will get 2 large triangles, and 2 small triangles.

 Finally, I presented to you some golden tools and overlays that are used among other tools to make your photo composition much better.
-Also, I would like to inform you that using these overlays can be adopted during taking photos or they can be also used in the post processing when cropping and editing your final photos.
+Also, I would like to inform you that these overlays can be adopted while taking photos or they can be also used in the post-processing when cropping and editing your final photos.

-There are many software packages that provide overlays that can match any photos sizes, and lots of other options.
+There are many software packages that provide overlays that can match any photo size and lots of other options.
 A well-known software is PhiMatrix Golden Ratio Design.
 A screenshot of the software is shown below:

 PhiMatrix Golden Ratio Design Software for WINDOWS and MAC.
 Image design, composition, and analysis software.
 Make great composition decisions quickly and simply.
 Overlays any other software or image.
 Great compliment to any other image editing and illustration software.
 Customizable grids.
 Easy, intuitive interface.